What is DSEAR? (Dangerous Substances and Explosive Atmospheres Regulations 2002)

 Following are key points that should be considered by the employer in order to ensure safety.

-What Needs to Consider for Dangerous Substances Assessment?
+What Needs to be Considered for a DSEAR Assessment?

 Aspects should be checked for assessment: